rolo5555/rolo5555.github.io/docs/blog/posts/cloud_lambdaPowerTools.md

 3. **Improved Observability**: Standardizes logs, metrics, and traces for better debugging and monitoring.
 4. **Production-Ready**: Simplifies common patterns required in serverless applications, making them easier to maintain.
 5. **Extensibility**: Modular design allows you to include only the features you need.

 ---

-### **When to Use It?**
-- **Observability First**: When you want structured logs, CloudWatch metrics, and distributed tracing without reinventing the wheel.
-- **Large-Scale Serverless Apps**: Ideal for managing complexity in production workloads with multiple AWS services.
-- **Best Practices Enforcement**: If you’re focused on building reliable, maintainable, and compliant serverless applications.

----